Smoczysko/introduction-to-jee-examples/jpa/README.md

 ## Scripts ##

-Because this module uses stand-alone application server (GlassFish) instead of Jetty, deployment process is a bit more complicated.
+Because this module (and its sub modules) uses stand-alone application server (GlassFish) instead of Jetty, deployment process is a bit more complicated.
 To simplify things in module root directory there is a **scripts** directory with Bash file that allows to build and deploy application in one command.
 Usage:

-`./scripts/buildRedeploy.sh <example-name>`
+`./scripts/buildRedeploy.sh <module-name> <example-name>`

-where <application-name> is one of the example names listed below.
-So for example in order to run 'ejb-container' example simply enter following command:
+where <module-name> is either 'core' or 'jpql' and <example-name> is one of the example names listed in Examples section of module README file.
+So for example in order to run 'ejb-container' example from core module simply enter following command:

-`./scripts/buildRedeploy.sh ejb-container`
+`./scripts/buildRedeploy.sh core ejb-container`

 Please remember to make script file runnable.